What is a planetarium?

 When there is no show or presentation taking place in the planetarium, there's not much to see except a dark room.

-Why don't you always have public shows during the week?
+Why aren't public shows available during the week?

-During the fall, winter, & spring seasons, we are presenting planetarium shows for school groups visiting from across the state.
-There are occasions when public shows are running during the week, including the summer season.
+During the fall, winter, & spring seasons, we are presenting planetarium shows for school groups.
+There are occasions when public shows are available during the week, including the summer season.
 Click here to see what is now showing and our current show dates and times before your visit.

 Where are the best seats?